South Carolina Texting While Driving Accident Lawyer

 Driving requires all of your concentration to notice obstacles and react in time.
 Distractions cause you to take your eyes off the road, remove your hands from the wheel or think about something other than driving.
 While many activities may require you to engage in one or two of these distractions, texting while driving requires you to take at least one hand off the wheel, to look away from the road and to concentrate on reading or writing a text message.
 This makes noticing and reacting to any sudden obstacles extremely difficult.

 Distracted driving causes thousands of fatal car wrecks every year, and as the popularity of texting continues to increase, the rate of these types of auto accidents will likely grow as well.
 According to the National Highway Traffic Safety Administration (NHTSA), about 660,000 drivers use their cell phones or other electronic devices at any time during the day.
 Drivers who choose to ignore the road and focus on their phones can cause injuries and wrongful death.

-Is Texting While Driving Illegal in North Carolina and South Carolina?
+Is Texting While Driving Illegal in South Carolina?

 Each state sets its own laws for texting or talking on a cell phone while driving.
-Currently, 41 states, including North Carolina, ban text messaging while driving.
+Currently, 41 states, including South Carolina, ban text messaging while driving.

 Despite this, cell phone use – especially texting – while driving is hazardous and negligent behavior.
 If a driver engages in a distraction such as texting and causes a serious car accident, that driver could be liable for any resulting injuries and damages.

 Hurt by a Distracted Driver in Columbia, Rock Hill or Beaufort**?
 Our Personal Injury Lawyers Are Ready to Support You